An interview with Carey Strom, M.D. FASGE.

 LW: What do artificial sweeteners cause?

-CS: Bloating, distention, gas, diarrhea.
+CS: Artificial sweeteners cause bloating, distention, gas, and diarrhea.
 Once you cut out the artificial sweeteners, these symptoms should disappear.
 I often recommend a probiotic, like Culturelle.

-LW: What are things that you would discover in a colonoscopy that are abnormal?
+LW: What are things that you would discover in a colonoscopy that is abnormal?

 LW: Describe to my readers what polyps are?